- Home

 Disaster-prevention activities

-We received a letter of gratitude from the Akishima Fire Department in recognition of our victory in a competition for the training of in-house firefighting teams, as well as our daily disaster prevention activities and regional disaster prevention activities.
-Further, our headquarters are registered as Pipo-kun-no Ie (an emergency shelter where children can seek help).
-In future, we will continue to work to be a company that is needed in the community.
-In December 2022, we conducted a joint global disaster drill involving headquarters, assuming a fire at an overseas manufacturing site (a plant in China).
-We made improvements based on problems found through this training, as part of our efforts to enhance our business continuity plan globally to continue deliveries to customers.
+The headquarters received a letter of gratitude from the Akishima Fire Department in recognition of our participation in a competition for the training of in-house firefighting teams, as well as our daily disaster prevention activities and regional disaster prevention activities.
+In addition, we continue to sign disaster-prevention agreements with neighboring companies.
+We have also been registered as “Pipo-kun’s House”, an emergency shelter protecting children from crimes.
+We will continue to aim to be a company that is needed by the local community and build a new disaster-prevention system which reflects our consideration of teleworking through workstyle reform.

 The victory plaque we won in a competition for the training of in-house firefighting teams